Slaughterhouse (Justified): Plot

 In the aftermath of the car bombing, Raylan (Timothy Olyphant) is told that Trooper Tom Bergen has died from his wounds, angering him.
 Boyd (Walton Goggins) tells him that Duffy (Jere Burns) was involved in the bombing and Raylan sends an all-points bulletin on Duffy.
 Boyd and Johnny (David Meunier) also confront Arlo (Raymond J. Barry) for locking Ava (Joelle Carter) in the basement, which he defends as "Helen" had him do it.

 Raylan questions Duffy, going as far as to use the Russian roulette on him, scaring Duffy.
 Duffy confesses that Limehouse (Mykelti Williamson) set everything to get rid of Quarles.
 At a bridge, Limehouse and Boyd meet to finally conclude their business together.
 When Limehouse returns to the Holler, he finds Raylan waiting for him.
 Raylan threatens Limehouse but is overcome by Limehouse's hitmen surrounding them.
 Despite this, Limehouse offers to get rid of Boyd.
 Elsewhere, Quarles takes a family hostage and forces them to drive him in their car.
 He contacts Theo Tonin (Adam Arkin), who says that he must pay $500,000 to return home, but Tonin does not want him to continue working with him anymore.

 Newly-inaugurated Sheriff Shelby Parlow (Jim Beaver) informs Boyd that the police and the Marshals received a tip about Boyd killing Devil and they will arrest him when they find the body.
 Shelby then proclaims that they are square after Boyd saved his life, cutting ties with him.
 Boyd, Ava and Johnny immediately suspect Arlo, given that his health has been deteriorating lately.
 Ava suggests that he flees but Boyd refuses to run anymore.
 Raylan, Mullen (Nick Searcy) and the Marshals arrive and arrest Boyd for Devil's murder.
-After the arrest, they are notified that Quarles has dropped off the mother, Sally Jenson (Cathy Cahlin Ryan) and is now with her children somewhere else.
+After the arrest, they are notified that Quarles has dropped off the mother, Sally Jenson (Cathy Cahlin Ryan) and is now with her children Pete and Mitch somewhere else.